-- Sea salt and pepper
+- Sea salt and freshly ground black pepper

-- Extra virgin olive oil
+- Extra-virgin olive oil

-Once done, remove chops from grill, tent with foil, and allow to rest for 10-15 minutes.
+- Once done, remove chops from grill, tent with foil, and allow to rest for 10-15 minutes.
 Serve with Béarnaise Sauce.

-- 1/4 cup tarragon leaves
+- 1/4 cup fresh tarragon leaves, coarsely chopped

 - 1 tablespoons champagne vinegar or tarragon vinegar

 - 8 tablespoons butter — melted